Dan McCorquodale

-Dan McCorquodale (born December 17, 1934 in Longville, Louisiana) is an American politician from Newton, Texas, a former California State Senator, and a member of the Democratic Party.
+Dan McCorquodale (born December 17, 1934) is an American politician from Newton, Texas, a former California State Senator, and a member of the Democratic Party.

 Early career

 Before entering politics, McCorquodale was a teacher in the California public schools.
 McCorquodale then served as a Santa Clara County Supervisor, winning election in 1972 and being reelected in 1976 and 1980.

 State Senate

 In 1982, McCorquodale was elected to the San Jose based 12th district in the California State Senate, narrowly defeating Republican incumbent Dan O'Keefe.